 As noted right in the beginning of the previous post, “Search is an essential component of any well constructed business management system and/or LOB application in SharePoint [and Office 365]”.
-We’ll follow the Sales team along a few SharePoint Search oriented activities for the next couple of posts.
-In this post, we’ll see how they use Search Refiners to narrow down Search Results on sales contracts in their Contract Lifecycle Management (CLM) site by Sales Contract Stage and Customer Name.
+We’ll follow along a few SharePoint Search oriented activities for the next couple of posts.
+In this post, we’ll see how to use Search Refiners to narrow down Search Results on sales contracts in their Contract Lifecycle Management (CLM) site by Sales Contract Stage and Customer Name.
 Before that, let’s take a moment to get oriented with a bit of SharePoint Search terminology.

 Again, referring to the previous post, we saw how the Sales team used a workflow to push the Sales Contract Title property into documents’ hidden Title property.
 This was done so that Search results would render this most relevant value representing the name of a document:

 But, why/how is Title being rendered by SharePoint Search in the results and the Word Document Hover Panel as shown in the example above?

 Now, “Title” specifically happens to be a special field to SharePoint, but the answer to the question is still fundamentally as follows.
 Title is being picked-up, that is “Indexed“, by SharePoint Search because it has been explicitly defined as a “Crawled Property” in the SharePoint Search Schema.
 Furthermore, it is available to be rendered in fundamental Search components such as Search Results and the Word Document Hover Panel because that Crawled Property has been promoted to a “Managed Property“.
 Let’s break that down a bit further:

 - Many pieces of content in lists and documents are consumed and made available to SharePoint Search.
 This content is said to be Indexed in Search.